Irish taxpayer potentially defrauded over RTE payments to Ryan Tubridy, TDs told

 Moya Doherty said it was “staggering” that nether she nor her board colleagues were aware of the existence of a barter account for RTE during their tenure, nor how it was used.

-The committee was told that there were transactions at a cost of 111,000 euro to the barter account for travel and hotels to facilitate bringing clients to the Rugby World Cup in 2019, but the clients involved were not named.
+The committee was told that there were costs of 111,000 euro to the barter account for travel and hotels to facilitate bringing clients to the Rugby World Cup in 2019, and a further 138,000 euro to buy 10-year IRFU tickets.

-Mr Collins said 10-year IRFU tickets were also purchased with a cost through the barter account of 138,000 euro.

 In addition, there were transactions relating to the Champions League final in 2019 totalling 26,000 euro.